shareed/OOP/java/EXCEPTIONS.md

 - Errors

 ### Checked Exceptions
+**You must handle any checked exception in code by either using a try/catch/finally block or by rethrowing the exception using the throws keyword**
 - The compiler enforces that you handle them explicitly.
 - Methods that generate checked exceptions must declare that they throw them.
 - Methods that invoke other methods that throw checked exceptions must either handle them (they can be reasonably expected to recover) or let them propagate by declaring that they throw them.